asad-maiga/simple-chatbot-appp/README.md

-This is a simple chatbot app using react js.
-You can interact with the robot and it may have answer to yyour question or not.
+A simple chatbot application built with React.js that allows users to interact with an AI-powered robot.
+The chatbot responds to user when possible and gracefully handles unknown queries.